aleksander-saz/DS-Projects/Project_09/README.md

 ## Datasets description:

+Hotel_train dataset has 65229 rows and 25 columns.

+hotel_test dataset has 32412 rows and 25 columns.

 Datasets hotel_train and hotel_test have the same columns names:
 - id - record number;
 - adults - quantity of adults;